caterina-prior/PyCosmo_SimGadget/README.md

 ### Setup Parameter file

-Similarly to the N-GenIC, the parameter file with all relevant physical and computational parameters needs to be set.
-When using initial conditions generated with N-GenIC several values **must match**.
-This is the `TimeBegin` (otherwise it is physically wrong), all the cosmological constants like the density parameters (Omega), Hubble parameters, BoxSize, and the system units.
+Similarly to the N-GenIC, a parameter file with all relevant physical and computational parameters needs to be set.
+For simplicity, we use the same parameter file names for N-GenIC (saved in `SimGadget/ngenic/parameterfiles/`) and Gadget (saved in `SimGadget/Gadget2/parameterfiles/`).
+When using initial conditions generated with N-GenIC several values of the 2 parameter files **must match**.
+For example the starting time of the simulation, called `TimeBegin` (otherwise it is physically wrong), all the cosmological constants like the density parameters (`Omega`), Hubble parameters, `BoxSize`, and the system units.
 The example files are already set up to match their initial condition files.
-(The initial condition parameter files are specified in the Gadget parameter files).
-Also here, the Output directory of the results must be specified and exist **before** running the code.
+Also here, the output directory for the simulation specified in the Gadget parameter files must exist **before** running the code.

 ### Run Simulation with Gadget